IsaiahPatton/Ned/README.md

 Ned is a home page for you with a...

-Caluator, calander, clock, google, yahoo, working tv, working radio, links to outher websites, Money converter, Games, Safe Google, and lots more!
+Calculator, calander, clock, google, yahoo, working tv, working radio, links to other websites, Money converter, Games, Safe Google, and lots more!

 ## Run Ned
 https://n-e-d.github.io/